JetBrains/teamcity-documentation/topics/common-problems.md

 In order to resolve the problem, use the Oracle JDBC driver from your Oracle server installation, or [download the driver](https://www.oracle.com/technetwork/database/features/jdbc/index-091264.html) of the same version as the Oracle server.

+### MySQL data directory contains `<hostname>-bin.<index>` files which use a lot of space

+These files are the [MySQL Server binary log files](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html), which contain a sequential log of changes to MySQL databases.
+They are used for MySQL Server replication and data recovery.

+By default, the binary log files are set to expire automatically after 30 days.

 ## Common Maven issues

 There are two kinds of Maven-related issues commonly seen in the TeamCity build configurations: